resonatecoop/website/content/pricing/_index.md

 ---
 title: "Pay as you play.
-No Monthly fees.
+No monthly fees.
 Own and download music."
-subhead: "Pay as you play<br>No Monthly fees<br>Own and download music"
+subhead: "Pay as you play<br>No monthly fees<br>Own and download music"
 layout: single
 pricerows:
   - playcount: "<strong>1st play</strong> $0.002"